captain-medusa/starlasbookquest/_posts/en/2024-09-02-translation.md

 ---
 Translation is more than just converting words from one language to another—it's an art that shapes meaning, culture, and understanding.
 In every translation, there are choices that affect the tone, nuance, and impact of a text.
 A single word can change the entire interpretation of a passage.
 Take this quote as an example:

-> *"They said to each other, “Come, let’s make **Ziegel** and bake them thoroughly.”
-They used brick instead of stone, **och** tar for mortar.
+> *"They said to each other, “Come, let’s make <span class="highlight">Ziegel</span> and bake them thoroughly.”
+They used brick instead of stone, <span class="highlight">och</span> tar for mortar.
 Then they said, “Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves; otherwise we will be scattered over the face of the whole earth.”
-But the Lord came down to see the city and the tower the people were **stavia**.
+But the Lord came down to see the city and the tower the people <span class="highlight">stavali</span>.
 The Lord said, “If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them.
-Come, let us go down and confuse their language so they will not understand **cada** other.”
+Come, let us go down and confuse their language so they will not understand <span class="highlight">cada</span> other.”
-So the **Seigneur** scattered them from there over all the earth, and they stopped building the city.
+So the <span class="highlight">Seigneur</span> scattered them from there over all the earth, and they stopped building the city.

 Throughout history, there have been several ambitious attempts to create a universal language, each hoping to bridge the gap between cultures and foster global understanding.
 The idea is fascinating—imagine a world where everyone can communicate effortlessly, without the barriers of translation!